discretlib/doc/content/_index.md

 - Learn more by [Getting Started](@/learn/_index.md) in the [Tutorials](@/learn/_index.md).

-- A Flutter binding is provided to easily develop GUI P2P applications without having to write a single line of Rust.
+- A Flutter binding is provided to easily develop P2P applications without having to write a single line of Rust.
 [Starting with Flutter](@/learn/_index.md) provides all the necessary steps to bootrap a Flutter app.

 - Dive deeper in the [Learn](@/learn/_index.md) section.